Valentine’s Day Shopping Statistics & Trends

 You could build upon this idea by including a special promotion in the email your business sends to your customer’s significant other.
 This provides them with an additional incentive to order exactly what their SO wants at a discounted price.

-Launch The Valentine’s Email Campaign
+#7 Launch the Valentine’s Email Campaign

 A key piece to boost your Valentine’s Day sale is in your email campaign.
 Sending out Valentine’s Day emails provides your regular customers an easy way to show their loved ones what they want for Valentine’s Day.
 They can simply forward your email to whoever they want with their gift ideas.
 This makes crafting the perfect email particularly important this time of year.

 To create an engaging email for Valentine’s Day, you first need to decide what your offer in the email will contain.
 Whether you want to highlight discounted products perfect for a Valentine’s Day gift, provide special coupon codes, or custom tailor each email based on your customer’s previous buying habits is entirely up to you.
-Terrain is an excellent example of a simple, effective email campaign that jumps straight to the point.
+Forever 21 is an excellent example of a simple, effective email campaign that jumps straight to the point.
 They show the beauty of their products and their simplistic nature with the design and content of the email.

 Magnolia Market created an intricate email that condenses the content while still displaying their products through gif animations.